Created by James Crumley (1939-2008

 If you're looking for sprawling, impressionistic tales of sex and drugs and guns and rock'n'roll, you've come to the right place.
 The novels of James Crumley read like the literary equivalent of a Warren Zevon album, with more than a little Hunter S. Thompson's bad craziness and Jack Kerouac wanderlust jacked in.

 Sure, he sounds a lot like Crumley's other Meriweather gumshoe, Milo Milodragovitch, but C.W.'s wilder, crazier, nastier.
-They're both veterans, but Milo did his time in Korea, while Sughrue served in Vietnam, where he was court-martialled for "unintentionally" killing an entire Vietnamese family.
+They're both veterans, but Milo did his time in Korea, while the slightly younger Sughrue served in Vietnam, where he was court-martialled for "unintentionally" killing an entire Vietnamese family.
 And while Milo is a basically a kind, generous guy, a bit smarter, a bit gentler, a bit less inclined to violence, Sughrue is a mean son of a bitch, a loaded weapon with a natural-born mean streak.

 And don't be misled by the kinder, gentler C.W. who pops up in the latest novel, 2005's appropriately titled The Right Madness.
 Oh sure, at first it looks like C.W. has finally cleaned up his act, even quitting smoking.
 But taking on a case for a psychiatrist pal of his who plays with C.W. in an over-50 softball league (!) soon has him falling back into his old habits, with whiskey, cocaine, assorted painkillers and tobacco right back on the menu and boasting "I was a fistful of random trouble again."